ooihuiying/Exchange-Rate-Publisher/README.md

 ## What is this
-- When this API is started, user will need to go to the UI(index.html) and input the currency type, eg, AUD
+- When this application is started, user will need to go to the UI(index.html) and input the currency type, eg, AUD
 - This will trigger a read of a CSV file: https://www.kaggle.com/datasets/ruchi798/currency-exchange-rates
 - Relevant currency data to the input will be published to a Kafka topic.
 Eg, if user selected AUD currency, the data will be published to AUD topic
 - There is a listening Spark consumer (currently run in local mode) which will continually listen for all Kafka topics and then publish to a Websocket topic